Golf Canada runs a variety of programs aimed at introducing juniors to the game of golf across Canada.

 Golf in Schools

-Developed by Physical and Health Education Canada, in partnership with Golf Canada and the Canadian Professional Golfers’ Association, the Golf in Schools has been designed to enable elementary school teachers — regardless of their golf knowledge, skill or background — the ability to deliver essential physical education through the sport of golf.
+Developed by Physical and Health Education Canada, in partnership with Golf Canada and the PGA of Canada, Golf in Schools has been designed to enable elementary school teachers — regardless of their golf knowledge, skill or background — the ability to deliver essential physical education through the sport of golf.
 Each school is outfitted with a full set of plastic golf clubs and equipment.